OmarCloud20/CDKTF-Tutorial/README.md

 6. Provisioning an S3 Bucket using CDKTF
 7. Provisioning a Lambda Function URL using CDKTF

-By the end of this tutorial, you will be comfortable with the CDKTF framework and will be able to deploy your own AWS resources using the CDKTF framework.
-I will pass you the learning baton and you will be able to run with it.
+This tutorial is also available on [GitHub](https://github.com/OmarCloud20/CDKTF-Tutorial).
+By the end of this tutorial, you shall be comfortable with the CDKTF framework and be able to deploy your own AWS resources using CDKTF.
+I will pass you the learning baton and you can take it from there.
 Enough said, let's get started.

 ---